Edinburgh-Stingers-IHC/constitution/README.md

 ## 15. Data Protection Act

 Information and personal data gathered as part of affiliation / registration shall be protected pursuant to the current Data Protections Act.
 Such data will not be provided to any other party without the express knowledge and agreement of the person.
-The Club Chairman shall be the Data Controller under the requirements of the Act.
+The Club Chair shall be the Data Controller under the requirements of the Act.

 ---